Scatter Creek Wildlife Area: Scatter Creek Unit

-The Scatter Creek Unit is a 915-acre unit that is split into two sections, the North site and the South site and is located near Grand Mound, Washington and Rochester.
-The parcel is the site of a former homestead.
+The Scatter Creek Unit is a 1079 acre unit that is split into two sections, the North site and the South site and is located near Grand Mound, Washington and Rochester.
+The south unit is the site of the former Miller-Brewer homestead.

+A brush fire in August 2017 burned approximately 345 acre in the South site of the Scatter Creek area.
+An historic home and barn were lost during the blaze, thought to be caused by human activity.
+Restoration of the prairie immediately after the fire was estimated to take years and potentially cost $1 million.
+The WDFW, which annually released pheasants equally to both the North and South parcels, divided their September 2017 release heavily in favor of the south portion to offset losses from the fire.

 The Scatter Creek Unit is home to one of the few remaining sections of south Puget Sound prairie.
-Garry oaks (Quercus garryana) can be found growing in riparian areas, along with Oregon ash (Fraxinus latifolia).
-In the forested hills on the north side of the reserve, conifers such as Douglas fir (Pseudotsuga menziesii) predominate.
+Garry oaks can be found growing in riparian areas, along with Oregon ash.
+In the forested hills on the north side of the reserve, conifers such as Douglas fir predominate.
 Mima mounds can be found at both the North and South site.
+Native wildflowers are abundant in the units, with species such as balsamroot, camas, and chocolate lily.

+The stream, Scatter Creek, meanders through the unit.
+The creek is a tributary of the Chehalis River and is home to a population of native coho salmon.
+A fish hatchery outside the unit, in the early 2000s, was the only such facility to raise Atlantic salmon in the state.
+In 2003, the non-native species was spotted in Scatter Creek.

+The unit has been used by visitors as a hunting ground and as dog-training site.
+The unit was dedicated for use for field trials in the 1960s but horses and most hunting was eventually banned in order to protect various native species; pheasant hunting is allowed.
+A total of 4.75 mi of trails exists between both tracts, which individually include a main, looped pathway.

 Skookumchuck Wildlife Area Unit

 The Skookumchuck Wildlife Area Unit is located downstream of the Skookuchuck Dam.
 The 883 acre parcel contains a mix of habitats, including grassland, forest, meadow, orchard, and wetlands.
 Various species in the unit include pheasant and elk, and salmon and steelhead exist in the Skookumchuck River.
 The unit is under a partnership agreement between the WDFW and the owner of the land, TransAlta.
 Hunting of fowl and fishing in the river is allowed.